Italy's Monti fires opening salvo of second-term campaign

 Berlusconi also said that he could cede the premiership to someone else should his bloc win the election, probably as a way of renewing an alliance with the Northern League party.

-The Piepoli poll published on Wednesday put Bersani's centre-left bloc at more than 40 percent, more than 10 percentage points ahead of the centre-right.
+The Piepoli poll published on Wednesday put Bersani's center-left bloc at more than 40 percent, more than 10 percentage points ahead of the center-right.
 Without the League, Berlusconi's bloc trails by more than 16 percent.

-For the first time, Monti also directly attacked the centre-left, saying Pier Luigi Bersani's PD and its SEL ally were too close to labour union positions aimed at protecting jobs and not creating new ones.
+For the first time, Monti also directly attacked the center-left, saying Pier Luigi Bersani's PD and its SEL ally were too close to labor union positions aimed at protecting jobs and not creating new ones.

 BROAD COALITION

-The centre-left "wants to conserve - for noble reasons and in good faith I'm sure - a crystallised labour market, hyper-protective compared with other countries," Monti said.
+The center-left "wants to conserve - for noble reasons and in good faith I'm sure - a crystallized labor market, hyper-protective compared with other countries," Monti said.

 Three days after Bersani pressed Monti to say what side of the political spectrum he was on, the former European commissioner responded that he was on the side of those who want to change the country.